Long distance travelling triggers my anxiety like nothing else.

-We all know long distance travelling can get a little smelly, someones threw up on the plane, the train toilets smell like a sewer or you have 5 people in the same car for 11 hours.
+We all know long distance travelling can get a little smelly, someone threw up on the plane, or the train toilets smell like a sewer or you have 5 people in the same car for 11 hours.
 A smell can transport us anywhere and I make sure I have a bottle of my favourite perfume on me at all times.
 Just don’t cover yourself in it as you may end up with other passengers hating you!
 I spray some onto the cuff of my jumper, my wrist and a scarf, the scent will last longest on the fabrics and when things get a little too much a good whiff of something comforting calms me right down.
-Currently I’m loving no 72 from Eden Perfumes.
+Currently, I’m loving no 72 from Eden Perfumes.
 Moisturiser is not only essential for your skin on a long haul flight you can also use that as your scent, I find the smell of dream cream really comforting so I try and have a sample pot of this in my hand luggage.

 Sleep is the best meditation